mr-rigden/Podcast-Categories-List/README.md

 Please tell me if you would like these Apple Podcasts categories in another data format.

-> This project won't support XML because friends don't let friends to XML.
-Also the 90's are dead, use a modern format.
+> This project won't support XML because friends don't let friends do XML.
+Also the 90's are dead, use a modern data format.

 ### Obligatory tangentially related README gif
 ![](https://media.giphy.com/media/PmAVj4IxPxeLaSy9oE/source.gif)